dunjut/confv/README.md

         flexVolume:
           driver: "dunjut/confv"
           options:
-            template: "name=myconfig,key=tpl"
+            template: "myconfig/tpl"
-            values: "name=myvalues,identifiedBy=podName"
+            values: "myvalues"
+            identifiedBy: "podName"
             target: "db.cnf"
 ```

 In this example, we mount our application config using a flexVolume.
 The driver here is
 `dunjut/confv` and the options are:

 **template**: specify where your config template lives, expected to be a ConfigMap.
+You
+can either specify the full configmap name and key in format `<name>/<key>`, or you can
+omit the `/<key>` if there is exactly only one element in that configmap.
+Note namespace
-- name: name of the ConfigMap resource (namespace expected to be the same as Pod)
+is restricted to be the same as Pod, so you don't have to explictly specify it.
-- key: since a ConfigMap may contain multiple kv pairs, a key need to be specified.

 **values**: specify where your config values lives, expected to be a ConfigMap.
+As
-- name: name of the ConfigMap resource (namespace expected to be the same as Pod)
+'template', its namespace is expected to be the same as Pod.

-- identifiedBy: indicates how to define the application identity of each Pod, must be one
+**identifiedBy**: indicates how to define the application identity of each Pod, must be one
 of `hostIP`, `nodeName` or `podName` (In the example we're using podName since it's
 predictable in a StatefulSet).
 This field will later be used as a key when getting values
 in the values ConfigMap.

+**sharedSecret**: this field is optional and not shown in the example, but it's useful
+when you also want to inject some secret info into configuration template using confv.
+Usually The sharedSecret holds some secret shared across all Pod instances. confv would
+put its values into '.sharedSecret' so you can reference them like '.sharedSecret.password'
+in template.
+As above, its namespace must be the same as Pod.

 **target**: specify what filename to use when writing rendered config.